 This post may contain affiliate links.
 Read our disclosure here.

 All of those streaming services have a monthly fee, and while that does mean that some of them have fewer or no ads, what’s even better than $10 month?
 A channel that’s totally free!
-If you have a Roku TV or Firestick, there are many ways you can watch a wide variety of shows for free.
+If you have a Roku TV or Amazon Fire Stick, there are many ways you can watch a wide variety of shows for free.
 I set my husband out to make a list all the top free Roku streaming channels that our family enjoys.

 Note: All of these services have ads.
 That is why these channels are free.
 The larger services have better ads that you will notice are much more diverse than the smaller services, where you may watch the same advertisement for the same medicine three times in a row before you get to another ad break where you watch the same advertisements another four times in a row.
 While it may be a little annoying, keep in mind that ads are how these services make money, which keeps them free for you!